-Adam Mahdi is the Director of the DPhil Programme in Social Data Science and Departmental Research Lecturer at the Oxford Internet Institute.
+Adam Mahdi is the Director of Graduate Studies and a Departmental Research Lecturer at the Oxford Internet Institute.
 His research interest involves application of statistical and machine learning methods in social sciences with a focus on digital health.
 He leads a UKRI-funded OxCOVID19 Project.
 In addition to his work at the OII, he is a fellow at Wolfson College and Stipendiary Lecturer at Lady Margaret Hall.

 Prior to joining Oxford Internet Institute in 2021, Adam was a Research Fellow at the Institute of Biomedical Engineering, Department of Engineering Science, University of Oxford; Visiting Fellow at the Isaac Newton Institute for Mathematical Sciences, University of Cambridge; and Research Assistant Professor at North Carolina State University.